Leading up to the trial

 Unless the plaintiff and defendant settle the case before the trial date, both sides must appear in court on the date the case is scheduled for trial.

-On the trial date, you must bring with you any witnesses, checks, bills, papers, photographs or letters that will help you prove your case.
-If you are submitting documents as exhibits at trial, bring copies for the magistrate and for the defendant.
-If you need a witness to come to court but the witness will not come, ask the clerk-magistrate's office for a witness summons which you must then arrange to have a constable or deputy sheriff deliver to the witness.
-You may need an expert witness to prove any matter not within common experience.
+On the trial date, you must bring any witnesses, checks, bills, papers, photographs or letters that will help you prove your case.
+If you’re submitting documents as exhibits at trial, bring copies for the magistrate and the defendant.
+If you need a witness to come to court but the witness won’t come, ask the clerk-magistrate's office for a witness summons.
+You’ll then need to arrange to have a constable or deputy sheriff deliver it to the witness.
+You may need an expert witness to prove any matter that’s not within common experience.

-During the trial
+The day of the trial

 The magistrate will make a decision.
-Notice of the decision (called a "judgment") will be given or sent to each side.
+Notice of the decision, called a "judgment", will be given or sent to each side.

 Winning your case

 If you won your case, you’re required to tell the court in writing within 10 days after you collect the full amount of the court’s judgment.
 You don’t need to use any particular form for your notice, but be sure to include the court’s docket number.
 You may also choose to use either the Acknowledgment of Satisfaction of Judgment form or the Acknowledgment of Satisfaction of Judgment on Counterclaim form to tell the court.